-The District conducted a disaster risk assessment within the jurisdiction of Kgatelopele Local Municipality in 2012.
+The district conducted a disaster risk assessment within the jurisdiction of Kgatelopele Local Municipality in 2012.
 Therefore, the risk profile outlined below is based on the data received from the workshop consultations, as well as the base data (including reports) collected during the study.
 The stakeholder perception data and local resilience data were compared with the desktop hazard assessment results, and the hazard prioritisation was undertaken.
 Some of the risks identified in the Municipality are as follows:

 Hazard Name; Description Cause Secondary Impacts Challenges Priority

-Riot; Riot as the result of lack of service delivery Politics Disruption of service delivery No agreement in the council 1
+Riot; Riot as the Politics Disruption of No agreement

+result of lack of service delivery in the council 1

+service delivery

-Major road accidents; Major road accidents Bad road conditions (R31 and R385) 1
+Major road Bad road conditions

+accidents; (R31 and R385) 1

+Major Road I

+accidents

 Armed robbery Unemployment 2.5

+Theft of 2.5

-Theft of telephone lines 2.5
+telephone lines 2.5

 Chicken pox Funding 1

 Flood Heavy rain Destruction of property 2.5

+Flooding in the Heavy rain Cholera

+mine and in the nouvy run outbreaks 2.5

+communities 2.0

-Flooding in the mine and Heavy rain Cholera outbreaks 2.5 in the communities 2.5 Dolomite Bursting of the Cracking of the No agreement 2.5 pipes houses in the council 2.5 Power failure Copper cables are Power outage 1 being stolen 1
+Dolomite Bursting of the pipes Cracking of the No agreement

+houses in the council 2.5

+Power failure Copper cables are Power outage 1 being stolen I